microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 ### Mouse pointer
 ![Mouse Pointer](../External/ReadMeImages/Pointers/MRTK_MousePointer.jpg)

 Mouse pointer is used for interacting with the mouse.
-This pointer will only be used if the active input is a Mouse.
-By default, the MRTK Input Profile does not provide a mouse as an input provider, as mouse input is instead used to simulate hand input.
+This pointer will only be used if the active input is a mouse.
+By default, the MRTK Profile does not provide a mouse as an input provider, as mouse input is instead used to simulate hand input.
 You may add a mouse in your MRTK profily by modifying the _Registered Service Providers_ in your MRTK profile.

 ### Teleport pointer
 <img src="/External/ReadMeImages/Pointers/MRTK_Pointers_Parabolic.png" width="600">